wistia/wistia-open-docs/_posts/player-api.md

 <script>
 window._wq = window._wq || [];
 _wq.push(function(W) {
-  console.log(W, " is an alias for ", window.Wistia);
+  console.log(W, " is a reference to ", window.Wistia, ", which is defined" +
+    " when E-v1.js first loads.");
   W.api(function(video) {
-    console.log("Run this function on each video as it is initialized.
-Right now I'm running on", video);
+    console.log("Run this function on each video as it is initialized." + " Right now I'm running on", video);
   });
 });
 </script>
 {% endcodeblock %}

-Note that you can push functions onto `window._wq` at any time--including after `E-v1.js` has loaded--and expect it to be quickly executed.
+Note that you can push functions onto `window._wq` at any time&mdash;including after `E-v1.js` has loaded&mdash;and expect it to be quickly executed.

 ### Wistia.api(matcher)

 If you're quite sure your video code will be running after the video has already loaded, you can use `Wistia.api(matcher)` to get a handle synchronously.
 If no match is found, `Wistia.api(matcher)` will return null.

 {% codeblock wistia_js.js %}
 var video = Wistia.api("abc");
 console.log("I got a handle to the video!", video);
 {% endcodeblock %}

-The `matcher` argument is defined as a container ID or the hashed ID of the video.
-Here's an example of an embed code with well-defined container ID:
+The `matcher` argument is looks at the container ID or the hashed ID of the video.
+Here's an example of an embed code with well defined container ID:

 {% codeblock wistia_html.html %}
 <script src="//fast.wistia.com/assets/external/E-v1.js" async></script>